Who am I?

 So do your plastic a favour, forget the usual Friday fare.
 Come to the Adelaide Hills to break bread.

-Especially when the ‘bread’ we’re breaking is the crusty, crisp-on-the-outside, giving-in-the middle savoury-sensational base for all that is ambrosial in the Pizza Paradise that is Giovanni’s Pizza Ristorante!
+Especially when the ‘bread’ we’re breaking is the crusty, crisp-on-the-outside, giving-in-the middle savoury-sensational base for all that is ambrosial in the Pizza Paradise that is Gio’s!

 Edi and team have been doing it the traditional Italian way since the seventies.
-From the instant you enter Gio’s rustic retreat, the garlic and chilli wafts on the kitchen breeze.
-The stained-glass window and Old Hollywood mural draw you in.
-The pristine glasses beckon to be filled with fine South Australian wine.
+From the instant you approach Gio’s busy counter, the garlic and chilli wafts on the kitchen breeze.

 Old Napoli itself could not top Gio’s topping for sheer organic tomato-ey genius.